FAQ and Troubleshooting

 What data is saved when a dev environment is hibernated?

-apt get) only by using a custom dev envinroment image or a warm-up snapshot.
+apt get) only by using a custom dev environment image.

 Can I share my dev environment with other Space users?

 You can share a dev environment and use it for collaborative development with other team members.
 Currently, it's possible only for JetBrains Fleet.
 Learn more